atomicdata-dev/atomic-data-docs/src/core/concepts.md

 The Atomic Web refers to all Atomic Graphs on the web.

 In the next chapter, we'll explore how Atomic Data is serialized.

+## Nested Resource

+A Nested Resource only exists inside of another resource.
+It does not have its own subject.
+However, it _does_ have its own unique [path](./paths.md), which can be used as its identifier.